mayankrawat99/tic-tac-toe/readme.md

 - `index.html`: HTML file containing the structure of the game.
 - `style.css`: CSS file for styling the game.
 - `script.js`: JavaScript file containing the logic for the Tic-Tac-Toe game.
+-
+## Contributing

+Contributions are welcome!
+If you find any bugs or have suggestions for improvement, please open an issue or submit a pull request.

 ## Credits